SWIFTSIM/swiftsim/doc/RTD/source/VELOCIraptorInterface/whatis.rst

    particle.
 6. The fractional difference is calculated between the local velocity density function and the background velocity density function.
-7. Based on the calculated ratio outliers are picked and the outliers grouped together in halos and subhalos.
+7. Based on the calculated ratio outliers are picked and the outliers are
+   grouped together in halos and subhalos.